-If you are one of those too, here we will take a look at all things you can expect to differ in Pokémon Brilliant Diamond and Shining Pearl.
+If you are one of those too, here we will take a look at all things that differ in Pokémon Brilliant Diamond and Shining Pearl.

 Differences and version-exclusive Pokémon